Professor Ulrich Schneider

-Ulrich Schneider is a Reader in Many-body Physics.
+Ulrich Schneider is a Professor of Many-Body Physics.

 Ulrich Schneider's main research interest is many-body dynamics.
 Following a statement by P. W. Anderson, 'More is Different'; genuine many-body phenomena are emergent phenomena that only appear when many particles come together, typical examples being superfluidity or magnetism.

 We study these effects using ultracold atoms, that is Bose-Einstein condensates and degenerate Fermi gases, which we load into optical lattices.
 These periodic optical potentials play the role of the electrostatic potential felt by electrons in a conventional solid.